rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

 -//! `src/_arch`, for example, `src/_arch/aarch64`.
 -//!
 -//!
 The architecture folders mirror the subsystem modules laid out in `src`.
-For example, -//! architectural code that belongs to the `kernel`'s memory subsystem (`src/memory.rs`) would go -//! into `src/_arch/aarch64/memory.rs`.
-The latter file is directly included and re-exported in -//! `src/memory.rs`, so that the architectural code parts are transparent with respect to the code's -//! module organization.
-That means a public function `foo()` defined in -//! `src/_arch/aarch64/memory.rs` would be reachable as `crate::memory::foo()` only.
+For example, -//! architectural code that belongs to the `kernel`'s MMU subsystem (`src/memory/mmu.rs`) would go -//! into `src/_arch/aarch64/memory/mmu.rs`.
+The latter file is loaded as a module in -//! `src/memory/mmu.rs` using the `path attribute`.
+Usually, the chosen module name is the generic -//! module's name prefixed with `arch_`.
 -//!
 -//!
-The `_` in `_arch` denotes that this folder is not part of the standard module hierarchy.
+For example, this is the top of `src/memory/mmu.rs`:
 -//!
-Rather, it's contents are conditionally pulled into respective files using the `#[path = -//! "_arch/xxx/yyy.rs"]` attribute.
+-//! ```
+-//! #[cfg(target_arch = "aarch64")]
+-//! #[path = "../_arch/aarch64/memory/mmu.rs"]
+-//! mod arch_mmu;
+-//! ```
+-//!
+-//!
+Often times, items from the `arch_ module` will be publicly reexported by the parent module.
+-//!
+This way, each architecture specific module can provide its implementation of an item, while the -//! caller must not be concerned which architecture has been conditionally compiled.
 -//!
 -//! ## BSP code
 -//!